Blog

 • Track progress and adjust learning strategies

-Predictive performance analysis: AI can predict problems before they occur:
+AI can predict problems before they occur:

-• Suggests early personalized interventions
+• Suggests personalized early interventions

-• Optimizes allocation of educational resources
+• Optimize the allocation of educational resources

 • Improves student retention

-Automatic content generation: Teachers are using AI to:
+Teachers are using AI to:

 • Create personalized educational materials